brunobord/stardrifter/stardrifter/you.md

 cargo, sometimes you know it's illegal.
 Space patrols don't like you and they just dream to snatch you as soon as they could.

-Apply a +1 to Pilot, -1 to Reputation, +1 to Tonguey
+Apply a +1 to Pilot, -1 to Reputation, +1 to Tonguey.

 ### Pirate